econoalchemist/COLDCARD-MiddleGround/README.md

   <img width="454" height="341" src="Assets/AddEntropy.jpg">
 </p>

 Entropy is calculated by using: `log2(6) = 2.58`.
 Where the `6` is the number of sides on the dice.
-For reference, it would take the world's most powerful super computer trillions of years to brute force a 256 bit key.
+For reference, it would take the world's most powerful supercomputer trillions of years to brute force a 256 bit key.
 So roll the dice and enter the corresponding number for each roll.
 Repeat this process as much as you want.
 If you roll less than 50 times then the ColdCard will add the remaining necessary entropy with the TRNG.
 Then hit <kbd>OK</kbd>.

 <p align="center">
   <img width="804" height="605" src="Assets/ZeroRolls.jpg">